FabriceChiron/galaxy-map-generator/README.md

   - This project makes heavy use of nested CSS transforms, which can be quite a drag on computer's resources!
   - This project is only fully compatible with Google Chrome.
 Firefox can't handle that much nested transformations, Safari can't display webp images, and MS Edge can't do much in this case.

-The full content is stored in a json file.
+The full content is based on the Mass Effect Trilogy games, and stored in a json file.